peetinc/munki-enroll/README.md

 ## Installation

 Munki Enroll requires PHP to be working on the webserver hosting your Munki repository.
-As well as www write access to /YOURREPO/manifests.
+As well as www write access to `manifests`.

 Copy the "munki-enroll" folder to the root of your Munki repository (the same directory as pkgs, pkginfo, manifests and catalogs).

-Make sure your www user can write to /YOURREPO/manifests and /YOURREPO/munki-enroll/logs/
+Make sure your www user can write to `manifests` and `munki-enroll/logs/`

 ## Client Configuration